rob-blackbourn/blog-react-python/step2/README.md

 Now we have the React app setup with material-ui we can add Python.

 There's a project call [pyodide](https://github.com/pyodide/pyodide) which has compiled Python into WebAssembly.
-An preliminary npm package has been published, but I had difficulty crating a stable app with it.
+A preliminary npm package has been published, but I had difficulty crating a stable app with it.
 The solution that worked best was to add a `script` tag for the CDN at the end of the `head` of the `public/index.html`.